Smart client handoffs

 - Relaxed timeouts: Upgrades tend to impact the general performance of the server.
 Advance notification of the upgrade lets a client adjust its command timeouts to take this into account and avoid aborting commands too soon.

-- Transparent reconnection: Upgrades also involve migrating Redis shards to new nodes, which inevitably disconnects clients from existing nodes.
+- Pre-handoffs: Upgrades also involve migrating Redis shards to new nodes, which inevitably disconnects clients from existing nodes.
 However, with some advance warning of the disconnection, a client can buffer commands, connect to a new node, and then resume the buffered commands without aborting any of them.
 As a result, users see no disruption in service.
+These transparent reconnections to new endpoints are known as pre-handoffs.

-SCH is enabled by default on Redis Cloud, but you must enable it
+SCH is fully supported and enabled by default on Redis Cloud, except when you are using one of the following options:

-explicitly on Redis Enterprise servers by using the
+You must enable SCH explicitly on self-managed Redis Software servers by using the

 v1/cluster